jedahee/ImageToolKit/README.md

 ## License
 This project is licensed under the Creative Commons Zero v1.0 Universal License.
 See the LICENSE file for details.

-Thank you for using Image Tools! 😊
+Thank you for using Image Toolkit! 😊